 Like Trogir, Rovinj does not have loads of museums, historic sites or tourist attractions - and that's exactly where its charm lies.

-The best thing to do here is simply walk around and admire the colourful pink and yellow houses rising up from the azure sea.
+The best thing to do here is simply walk around and admire the cobbled streets and colourful pink and yellow houses rising up from the azure sea.